AshikaAnand12/GeoChronicle/README.md

 ## About GeoChronicle

 GeoChronicle is a Progressive Web App (PWA) built with ReactJs, TailwindCSS, D3.js, and react-svg-worldmap.
-It provides users with the ability to explore details about different countries, view them on a map, and stay updated with today's top news from those countries.
+It provides users with the ability to explore details about different countries, view them on a map, stay updated with today's top news from those countries, and compare top countries by population and area.

 ## Features

 - Detailed country information display
 - Interactive world map view
 - Real-time top news from selected countries
+- **Compare Top Countries:** Explore a visual comparison of the top countries by population and area through interactive bar graphs and responsive pie charts.
+Gain insights into how these top countries stack up against the rest of the world.

 ## Technologies Used